learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

 #### Passenger

+- #name
+  - returns the name of the passenger
+- #rides
+  - returns all rides a passenger has been on
 - #drivers
   - returns all drivers a passenger has ridden with
-- #rides
-  - returns all rides a passenger has been on
 - .all
   - returns an array of all passengers
 - #total_distance